1945 Women's Western Open

-The 1945 Women's Western Open was a golf competition held at Highland Golf & Country Club in Indianapolis, Indiana, which was the 16th edition of the event.
+The 1945 Women's Western Open was a golf competition held at Highland Golf & Country Club in Indianapolis, Indiana.
+It was the 16th edition of the Women's Western Open.
 Babe Zaharias won the championship in match play competition by defeating Dorothy Germain in the final match, 4 and 2.
 It was a rematch of the 1944 final, also won by Zaharias.